Easy-to-read medicine information about nitrofurantoin – what it is, how to take nitrofurantoin safely and possible side effects.

 |Side effects||What should I do?|

-Nitrofurantoin may interact with a few medications and herbal supplements so check with your doctor or pharmacist.
+Nitrofurantoin may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting nitrofurantoin or before starting any new medicines.

 - Nitrofurantoin - Not Suitable In Renal Impairment Medsafe Prescriber Update 36(4): 51-52, December 2015